 - Choose an Accurate Power-to-Weight Ratio

-One size does not fit all when it comes to bicycles, and that adage is even more important when it comes to e-bikes.
+One size does not fit all when it comes to finding the best bike for sale, and that adage is even more important when it comes to e-bikes.
 The size and weight of your ideal bike are completely dependent on factors like your weight and height.
 Make sure you purchase a bike that has been perfectly optimized for your build.
 If you have physical limitations like heart issues or asthma and an E-bike is a way of staying fit in a gentler, more supportive way, choosing the right power-to-weight ratio is especially important.

 It’s worth it to consider investing in a custom e-bike designed with your body weight, strength, and goals in mind.
 This way, you’ll never have to question whether your e-bike is right for your body or not.
 Quality, custom e-bikes can be made lightweight and for any body type.
 A custom e-bike frame has many other fringe benefits besides ergonomics, such as material customization, style, and long-term comfort.